geocoder-php/Geocoder/README.md

 The library is splitted in two parts: `HttpAdapter` and `Provider`:

-`HttpAdapter`s are responsible to get data from remote APIs.
+**HttpAdapters** are responsible to get data from remote APIs.
 Currently, there is one adapter for [Buzz](https://github.com/kriswallsmith/Buzz), a lightweight PHP 5.3 library for issuing HTTP requests.

-`Provider`s contain the logic to extract useful information.
+**Providers** contain the logic to extract useful information.
-Currently, there are two providers for the following APIs:
+Currently, there are three providers for the following APIs:

-* [IpInfoDB](http://www.ipinfodb.com/) for the IP-Based geocoding part;
+* [IpInfoDB](http://www.ipinfodb.com/) as IP-Based geocoding provider;
 * [Yahoo!
-PlaceFinder](http://developer.yahoo.com/geo/placefinder/) for the Address-Based geocoding part.
+PlaceFinder](http://developer.yahoo.com/geo/placefinder/) as Address-Based geocoding provider;
+* [HostIp](http://www.hostip.info/) as IP-Based geocoding provider.

 Installation
 ------------